-The OT program has a number of policies and procedures.
-Of particular concern to students, and therefore included here, are policies/procedures related to safety in the classroom, transporting of students, ethical violations, submission of assignments, attendance, and grading.
-The student is required to be familiar with all policies.
+The OT program has a number of policies and procedures of particular concern to students, and therefore included here.
+Students are responsible for being aware of and adhering to these policies.

 Policy and Procedure: Health and Safety during Educational Experiences